Jean-Baptiste Carrier: Representative to Nantes

-After a mission to Normandy, Carrier was sent, early in October 1793, to Nantes, as a representative on mission under orders from the National Convention to suppress the revolt of anti-revolutionists.
-He established a revolutionary tribunal in Nantes and formed what was called the Legion of Marat, to dispose quickly of the masses of prisoners heaped in the jails.
-The trials were soon discontinued, and the victims were sent to the guillotine, shot, or disposed of in another way.
+In 1793, Carrier was sent to Nantes as a representative on mission under orders from the National Convention.
+He established a revolutionary tribunal in Nantes and formed a unit of troops called the Legion of Marat, in order to suppress the revolt of anti-revolutionists and dispose quickly of prisoners in the jails.
+The trials were soon discontinued, and the victims were sent to the guillotine, shot, or executed in another way.

-In a twenty-page letter to his fellow republicans, Carrier promised not to leave a single counter-revolutionary or monopolist (in reference to hoarders and aristocratic land owners) at large in Nantes.
-His vigorous action was endorsed by the Committee of Public Safety, and in the following days Carrier put large numbers of prisoners aboard vessels with trap doors for bottoms, and sank them in the Loire river.
-These executions, especially of priests and nuns, as well as women and children, known as the Drownings at Nantes (Noyades), along with his increasing demeanor, gained Carrier a reputation for wanton cruelty.
-He ordered the drowning in the Loire of 94 priests in November 1793.
-Some alleged that he ordered young male and female prisoners be tied together naked before the drownings, a method which was called a "republican marriage", but this accusation was later found to be a rumor started by counter-revolutionaries.
+In a twenty-page letter to his fellow republicans, Carrier promised not to leave a single counter-revolutionary or monopolist (hoarders or aristocratic land owners) at large in Nantes.
+His action was endorsed by the Committee of Public Safety.
+In the following days Carrier put large numbers of prisoners aboard vessels with trap doors for bottoms, and sank them in the Loire river.
+These executions included priests and nuns, as well as women and children.
+They were known as the Drownings at Nantes.
+Some alleged that Carrier ordered young male and female prisoners be tied together naked before the drownings, a method which was called a "republican marriage", but this accusation was later found to be a rumor started by counter-revolutionaries.

 He was described by Adolphe Thiers as being "one of those inferior and violent spirits, who in the excitement of civil wars become monsters of cruelty and extravagance."